gkoolstra/quantum_electron/README.md

 cd quantum_electron
 pip install -e .
 ```
+After installation, it is advised to take a look at the `examples` folder to explore some of the functionalities of this module.

 ### Additional packages
 To generate animations, this module relies on `ffmpeg`.
 On MacOS this can be easily installed using [homebrew](https://formulae.brew.sh/formula/ffmpeg) from the Terminal.
 On Windows it can be installed using the following [link](https://www.ffmpeg.org/download.html).